Networking and Leadership Opportunities

 Find the right place to practice your leadership.

 The Capstone Course gives Professional MBA students the opportunity to participate in a real-world applied learning activity outside of work and the traditional classroom.
-It brings together student teams and their professors to develop recommendations that can help community organizations solve critical strategic challenges, such as major growth or expansion plans, organization turnaround strategies and new ventures by the organization in need of a business plan.
+It brings together student teams and their professors to develop recommendations that can help grow community organizations.

-The Capstone Course is offered during the spring semester of your second year.
+The Capstone Course is required during the spring semester of your second year.

 Past cases have included local community organizations such as: AAMA, Bering Omega, Collaborative for Children, Healthcare for Homeless, Hermann Park Conservancy, Historic Houston, Ibn Sina, KIPP, Neighborhood Centers Inc, Passport for Care, Rockwell Foundation and Shell Center for Sustainability.